 One of the best parts of being a freelancer is that you can handle your financial tracking and reconciliation or create invoice templates in any way you want.
 The downside is that you'll also be managing your self employment taxes, something that many self-employed business owners don't have a lot of experience dealing with.
 The good news is that it's now easier than ever for anyone with an internet connection to get help and handle their taxes and bookkeeping tasks like a pro.

 What should you know before getting started?
 For one, it’s much easier to do things right from the get-go, rather than try to make sense of many months of and organize tax receipts as well as invoices.
 Since it can be difficult to determine just what your needs are at first, however, it might be beneficial to try out a few different solutions to see what feels best.
-While many of the software products on the market offer the same functionalities, the look or feel of an app may be all you need to feel at home.
+While many of the software products on the market offer the same functionalities, the look or feel of an independent contractor app may be all you need to feel at home.

 If you’re not currently using software to run the money side of your freelance business, it’s time to get started.
 Check out our list of the top tools all freelancers should check out when making sure their money matters are in tip-top shape!